decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 - **Parcels**: The coordinates of the parcels that will be occupied by your scene

 - **Base**: The coordinates of the parcel that will be considered the [0,0] coordinate of the scene.
+If your scene has multiple parcels, it should be the bottom-left (South-West) parcel.

 > Note: See [scene metadata]({{ site.baseurl }}{% post_url /development-guide/2018-02-26-scene-metadata %}) for more details on how to set these parameters.